annikatjuka-bookshelf/annikatjuka-bookshelf.github.io/index.md

 I noticed that many people spend quite some time inspecting the books on a person's shelf.
 I am no exception.
 A bookshelf is a great opportunity to find out what someone is interested in and can be a useful conversation starter.
-So with the following collection I would like to invite you to browse through my favourite books.
+So with the following collection, I would like to invite you to browse through my favourite books.

 (Click on the images to get more information on each book)